BigWhyPro/BigWhyPro.github.io/README.md

-Discern your BigWhy ... first, focus causal inference ... then reverse engineer, prioritize and study the causal lesser WHYs as you clarify your BigWhy.
-Repeat.
+Discern your BigWhy.
+First, focus on causal inference; then reverse engineer, prioritize, study causal lesser WHYs as you clarify your BigWhy.
+Repeat to sculpt.